 Produce More Collagen

-Edited by Graciela Franchesca Rosario, Anonymous, Robbi, Lynn and 3 others
+Edited by Graciela Franchesca Rosario, Robbi, Lynn, Eng and 2 others

 As you become older, wrinkles, skin lines, and sagging appears.
 The skin loses its firmness and elasticity.
 This is due to the reduced production of collagen.
 People experience sagging and wrinkles because they lose collagen as they age and the skin becomes thinner.
 Collagen is a kind of protein that contains amino acids and functions as a structural component of the connective tissues, like bones, skin, ligaments, and others.
 To tighten the skin you may be treated by having soft tissue fillers injected.
 These fillers may be cattle collagen or human fat.
 But if you want to try other ways, you can do the procedures below.
 You may not produce the same amount of collagen as before, but you can increase its production.